School District of the City of Pontiac: History

+Pontiac's population declined between the 1970 Census and the 2010 Census.
+The school district's enrollment reflected this decline, having 12,473 students in the 1999-2000 school year and 8,692 in 2008.
+By December 2008, administrators were making plans to consolidate Pontiac Northern and Central high schools.
+In 2009, the district faced a $10 million deficit, and eight schools were closed in summer 2009.

 In June 2013 the Michigan Education Association's health insurance division stated that it was owed $11 million in premiums from the Pontiac district, so it planned to end benefits for teachers of the district on July 31 of that year; according to a lawsuit settlement, taxpayers in the district were required to pay $7.8 million of it.
 Administrators, secretaries, and teachers had been paying over 20% of their health care premiums out of pocket.

 On Wednesday July 3, 2013 the state of Michigan conducted a preliminary review of the district, and the result was an indication of "probable financial stress".
 Governor of Michigan Rick Snyder stated that he was going to have a full review of the district conducted by a team appointed by him.

+The 2017-2018 school year saw an increase in enrollment for the first time in many years, but enrollment was only about 34 percent what it was in 1999.
+Voters in the district passed a $147 million bond issue in 2020, and the 2023-2024 school year saw another rise in enrollment.

+The 2025 Board of Education consists of - Dr. Anisha Hannah - President, Kenyada Bowman - Vice-President, Tanisha Miller - Trustee, Marcus Terry - Treasurer, ShaQuana Davis-Smith - Secretary and G. Kevin Gross - Trustee.
+Kelley Williams is the Superintendent.

 Demographics

 In 1971 the district had 24,000 students, with 32% of them being black.
 In 1972-1973 there were 21,028.
 In the 1980-1981 school year the student body numbered 18,099.
 This declined to 17,216 students in 1982, with 27% of the students receiving welfare and a total of 37% of students qualifying for free or reduced lunches, a sign of poverty.
 A principal of an elementary school, Mattie McKinney, stated to the Associated Press that, in the agency's words, "The district's poverty is unusually striking this school year", and she directly stated that she had encountered more poverty in her students than she had previously.
 The district enrollment was projected to further decrease after 1982.